-• Not all selected Reserved Instances can be processed for modification.
+Not all selected Reserved Instances can be processed for modification.

 In the following message, Amazon EC2 identifies and lists the Reserved Instances that cannot be modified.
-If you receive a message like this, go to the Reserved Instances page and check the information details about these capacity reservations.
+If you receive a message like this, go to the Reserved Instances page in the EC2 console and check the information details about these capacity reservations.

-• Error in processing your modification request.
+· Error in processing your modification request.